Subject (documents): Charles Ammi Cutter (1837–1903)

 The conflict of interpretations over "subjects" became explicit in the battles between "bibliography" (an approach to subjects having much in common with Cutter's) and Dewey's "close classification".
 William Fletcher spoke for the scholarly bibliographer....
 Fletcher's "subjects", like Cutter's, referred to the categories of a fantasized, stable social order, whereas Dewey's subjects were elements of a semiological system of standardized, techno-bureaucratic administrative software for the library in its corporate, rather than high culture, incarnation".
 (Frohmann, 1994, 112–113).

 Cutter's early view on what a subject is, is probably wiser than most understandings that dominated the 20th century – and also the understanding reflected in the ISO-standard quoted below.
 The early statements quoted by Frohmann indicate that subjects are somehow shaped in social processes.
 When that is said, it should be added that they are not particularly detailed or clear.
 We only get a vague idea of the social nature of subjects.

 S. R. Ranganathan (1892–1972)

-A system, which has en explicit theoretical foundation is Ranganathan's Colon Classification.
+A classification system with an explicit theoretical foundation is Ranganathan's Colon Classification.
 Ranganathan provided an explicit definition of the concept of "subject":

 A related definition is given by one of Ranganathan's students: